hizatariq/hizatariq/README.md

 - 👋 Hi, I’m Hiza Tariq
 - 👀 I’m interested in Artificial Intelligence and Android Development
-- 🌱 I’m currently pursing a degree in software Engineering
+- 🌱 I’m currently working on Web and Android development
 - 📫 How to reach me?
 You can contact me at bsef19m505@pucit.edu.pk